-Data Privacy Day (DPD) is an international effort to empower people to protect their privacy, control their digital footprint, and recognize that data protection and privacy are everyone’s responsibility.
+DPD helps people understand the value of data about them, and how to protect their privacy, control their digital footprint, and recognize that data protection and privacy are everyone’s responsibility.

-Held annually on January 28th, Data Privacy Day DPD brings together individuals, government representatives, corporations, non-profits, academics, educators and students to increase awareness of privacy and data protection issues among consumers, organizations, and government officials and across sectors.
+Held annually on January 28th in countries around the world, Data Privacy Day brings together individuals, government representatives, corporations, non-profits, academics, educators and students to increase awareness of privacy and data protection issues among consumers, organizations, and government officials and across sectors.